- Developer:

 The Elder Scrolls V: Skyrim FPS calculator

 Average frames per second on GeForce RTX 3060 (according to our approximations).
-May vary depending on your operating system and other factors.
+May vary depending on your OS and other factors.

 Performance on your CPU